ScRubbishJay/content/src/content/lesson/making-an-amazing-resume.md

 - Readme description with screenshots.
 - Organized code.

-> :point_up:  Quality is more important than quantity, just two or three projects in enough if they are really good.
+> :point_up:  Quality is more important than quantity, just two or three projects is enough if they are really good.

 ## The Skills